albar965/littlenavmap-manual/en/TUTORIALIFR.md

 * Go to `Flight Plan` -> `Select a Start Position for Departure` ![Select a Start Position for Departure](../images/icons/parkingstartset.png).
 * Choose one of the GA small ramp positions.
-* Click `Ok` and the position will be highlighted on the map.
+* Click `OK` and the position will be highlighted on the map.

 ![Assign Parking](../images/tutorial/ifrselparking.jpg)